How to build a closed terrarium thumbnail

 4. Add Terrarium Substrate

-5. Add rocks & wood (if you have any)
+5. Add rocks & wood to your liking

 7. Add moss

 8. Finished!
-Spray the terrarium down, or add water.
-Wait till you see small layer of water at the bottom.
-Place the lid on and you're done!
-For extra care tips read this.
+Spray the terrarium or add water.
+Wait till you see a small layer of water at the bottom.
+Place the lid on, and you're done!

 That's a great question.
-A terrarium is a completely self-sustaining ecosystem.
+A terrarium is an entirely self-sustaining ecosystem.

-The water from the bottom evaporates up onto the glass, after which it falls down onto the plants and the roots.
-Just like in nature.
+The water from the bottom evaporates up onto the glass, after which it falls onto the plants and the roots, just like in nature.
 This means that there is (almost!) no care needed.

-To get started, It is best to organize all your stuff nicely.
-To build a closed terrarium you need the following:
+To get started, It is best to gather and organize all your required items neatly.
+To build a closed terrarium, you need the following items:

 • Terrarium substrate mix